SimonGomezUniv/doc/td_docker.md

  4. exit te container
  5. stop the container
  6. create and run another postgres container
- 7. re-run request on point 3
+ 7. run the same request as point 3 in the new container
  8. Are the data lost ?
  9. display information about the first container : where are the data ?

  TIPS :
  - inside the container, psql is the command to connect
+ - docker exec can help
  - docker inspect can provide information

 ## Storing data